Woman standing on the summit of Ben A’an in Central Scotland, overlooking Loch Katrine and surrounding hills on a clear, hazy morning

 The Ochils & Hillfoots Trails

-Rolling hills rise just north of Stirling, offering sweeping views and a network of forest tracks, open ridges, and riverside paths.
-Ideal for half-day walks and peaceful escapes within minutes of town.
+Rolling hills rise just north of Stirling, offering sweeping views across the Forth Valley and a network of forest tracks, open ridges, and riverside paths.
+These routes are ideal for half-day walks and peaceful escapes, combining easy access with rewarding scenery for self-guided walking holidays.

 Loch Lomond & The Trossachs (East Side)

-Discover quieter corners of Scotland’s first national park.
-Walkers can explore woodland trails, lochside rambles, and low Highland foothills from bases like Aberfoyle or Callander.
+Explore the quieter eastern edges of Loch Lomond & The Trossachs National Park, Scotland’s first national park.
+Walkers can follow woodland trails, lochside rambles, and low Highland foothills from bases such as Aberfoyle and Callander, with routes that also suit gentle cycling and relaxed outdoor exploration.

 The Hermitage & Dunkeld Forests

-Near the historic village of Dunkeld, these short trails weave through towering Douglas firs, beside tumbling rivers and waterfalls.
-A perfect blend of woodland, history, and wildlife — calming and immersive.
+Near the historic village of Dunkeld, these short but dramatic woodland trails weave through towering Douglas firs beside tumbling rivers and waterfalls along the River Braan.
+It’s a calm, immersive landscape of forest and gorge walking — ideal for slower outdoor adventures close to well-connected towns.

 Adventure Highlights